deathworlders/online/content/books/deathworlders/chapter-69-lockdown.md

 It would be a return to the good times, before the first Humans, before the Human-Alphas, and before the fur-faces remembered their claws.
 The feasting and looting would be *unopposed.*

-And the glory of proving just how open an opportunity they know had went to the Flensing-Brood.
+And the glory of proving just how open an opportunity they now had went to the Flensing-Brood.
 Their prestige would surely grow, their bellies would surely fill, and their brood-swarm would number in the hundreds once again.

 A shame to not have captured the *whole* ship.
 But the prize they *had* taken was more than sufficient.
 More Human meat to the maw today than in all the years before.
 And all for the loss of only five Betas.